-- Top priority training needs for young graduates should be on behaviour change communication, social and psychology of waste management, business development in WASH, waste value chain and entrepreneurship, waste treatment and innovations. - A critical long-term course should involve facility and operational management skills, waste to energy engineering, landfill design and capping. - Training for technicians with non-tertiary certificates should include customer service, community mobilization and engagement skills, equipment handling, data collection, health and safety management - A prescribed long-term course for technicians could focus on sanitation facility construction. - Training could be funded by Government ministries, Agencies and $Departments\,through\,pooled\,funds\,and\,a\,san itation\,fund.$
+- Top priority training needs for young graduates should be on behaviour change communication, social and psychology of waste management, business development in WASH, waste value chain and entrepreneurship, waste treatment and innovations. - A critical long-term course should involve facility and operational management skills, waste to energy engineering, landfill design and - Training for technicians with non-tertiary certificates should include customer service, community mobilization and engagement skills, equipment handling, data collection, health and safety management - A prescribed long-term course for technicians could focus on facility construction. - Training could be funded by government ministries, agencies and departments through pooled funds and a sanitation fund.

-Environmental health and hvaiene
+Environmental health and hygiene

 - Young professionals should be trained in environmental laws and policies; behaviour change communication in WASH; and entrepreneurial skills in WASH as short-term courses.
-A long-term course may focus on sanitation infrastructure planning. - Non-tertiary technicians may be trained in rural and urban sanitation technologies; business development in WASH; and environmental laws and policies.
-A long-term course may focus on construction technology of sanitation facilities. - Government should provide funding through budget allocations and specialized projects; training institutions may attract funding through proposal development, marketing, partnerships and other innovative fundraising strategies.
+A long-term course may focus on construction technology of sanitation facilities. - Non-tertiary technicians may be trained in rural and urban sanitation technologies; business development in WASH; and environmental laws and policies.
+A long-term course may focus on infrastructure planning. - Government should provide funding through budget allocations and specialized projects; training institutions may attract funding through proposal development, marketing, partnerships and other innovative fundraising strategies.

-In his concluding remarks, Mr Obeng Poku suggested that the Schools of Hygiene be considered in the training plans, while liquid waste management also needs to be considered critically.
+In his concluding remarks, Mr Obeng Poku suggested that the schools of hygiene be considered in the training plans, while liquid waste management also needs to be considered critically.